Sidpatchy/Eclaire/README.md

-# BaseBot
+# Éclaire
- A basic discord bot with no features based on [ClaireBot](https://github.com/Sidpatchy/ClaireBot)
+Éclaire does stats on Es posted to SMG Discord's #general